China suspects Tiananmen crash a suicide attack, sources say

 "It looks like a pre-meditated suicide attack," said a source with direct knowledge of the matter, speaking on condition of anonymity to avoid repercussions for talking to the foreign media.

-There have been suicide bombings before in China, and in Beijing, mostly by people will personal grievances, but none have targeted the very heart of China's government like this appears to have.
+There have been suicide bombings before in China, and in Beijing, mostly by people with personal grievances, but none have targeted the very heart of China's government like this appears to have.

 China has blamed Uighur separatists and religious extremists for a series of attacks in Xinjiang, saying they want to establish an independent state called East Turkestan.
 Rights groups and exiles say China massively overstates the threat.